cacharle/minishell_test/docs/custom_test.rst

 Export Variables
 ++++++++++++++++

-Add environment variable passed to your executable with the ``exports`` dictionnary.
+Add environment variable passed to your executable with the ``exports`` dictionary.

 .. note::
    Those variables will be passed **in addition** of the default exports (i.e ``PATH`` and ``TERM``).